 The City of Kettering replaced the Ridgeway Road Bridge and commissioned Cliff Garten Studio (Venice, CA) to integrate artwork into the project site.
 Cliff Garten Studio, or CGS, designed the artwork to reflect the flowing landscape of Hills & Dales MetroPark and Kettering, particularly the view to the west.
 The fluid movement of the fence lines and the luminaire sculptures mimic leaves caught in a gentle breeze.
 Foliage demonstrates the belief that design of infrastructure to serve the needs of the public should also be visually engaging, creating a memorable place and a specific identity for the community it serves.

 Foliage was commissioned by CitySites Public Art Program with the City of Kettering.

 Foliage was installed in August 2021.
-The Ridgeway Road Bridge replacement is scheduled for completion in Fall 2021.
+The Ridgeway Road Bridge is complete, with landscaping taking place in Spring/Summer 2022.
 For the latest updates on the Ridgeway Road Bridge, visit www.ketteringoh.org/ridgeway-bridge.